Lab 2: Below C Level

 Lab exercises

-If you have to skimp a bit on the codegen/make/testing exercises during lab, try to circle back when you have time to make a full exploration.
+If you have to skimp a bit on the codegen/make/testing exercises during lab, try to circle back when you have time to make a fuller exploration.
 If you run into any issues or have follow-up questions, post on Ed or come by office hours to talk with us about it!

 0. Pull lab starter code